pr0digious/Demo-repository/README.md

 # Demo-repository
-<h1>This is a test repository to help myself learn how to use GitHub.<h1>
+<h2>This is a test repository to help me learn how to use GitHub.<h2>
 The journey begins...